RafRomB/imml/docs/main/overview.rst

     The package includes extensive technical testing to ensure robustness, and thorough documentation enables end-users to apply its functionality effectively.
--   **Accessible**: `iMML` makes the tools readily available to the Python community, simplifying their usage, comparison, and benchmarking, and thereby addresses the current lack of resources for handling incomplete multi-modal data.
+-   **Accessible**: `iMML` makes the tools readily available to the Python community, simplifying their usage, comparison, and benchmarking, and thereby addresses the current lack of resources and standardized methods for handling incomplete multi-modal data.
 -   **Extensible**: `iMML` provides a common framework where researchers can contribute and integrate new approaches, serving as a community platform for hosting new algorithms and methods.